System Design Space

 Post Service — storage of posts

-Fanout Service — distribution of posts among friends’ feeds
+Fanout Service — distribution of posts into follower feeds

 News Feed DB — pre-aggregated user feeds

-Feed API — receiving a tape with pagination
+Feed API — serving the feed with pagination

 12. Design a Chat System